Last updated on : 01 Dec, 2025

 Read time : 8 min

-Yoga brings holistic benefits to body and mind, and Virabhadrasana—the Warrior pose—is celebrated for enhancing strength, balance, and mental focus.
-Below, we explore its different variations, guide on practice, and correct overclaimed benefits.
+Yoga offers holistic benefits to both body and mind, and Virabhadrasana—the Warrior pose—is renowned for enhancing strength, balance, and mental focus.
+Below, we explore its different variations, a guide to practice, and its evidence-based benefits.

-Virabhadrasana, commonly known as the warrior pose, is a group of standing asanas in modern yoga that pay tribute to the legendary warrior named Virabhadra.
-The name ‘Virabhadrasana’ has its roots in Sanskrit: ‘Vira’ means ‘brave’, ‘Bhadra’ translates to ‘friend’, and ‘Asana’ refers to ‘pose’.
+Virabhadrasana, commonly known as the Warrior Pose, is a foundational standing posture (asana) in yoga practice that pays tribute to the legendary warrior Virabhadra.
+The name ‘Virabhadrasana’ has its roots in Sanskrit: ‘Vira’ means ‘brave’ or ‘hero’, ‘Bhadra’ translates to ‘friend’, and ‘Asana’ refers to ‘pose’ or ‘seat’.
 This pose honours the spirit of the warrior, helping practitioners cultivate strength, stamina, and stability.
-Let us dive deeper into the types of Virabhadrasana to better understand this remarkable yoga pose.
+It’s named after the mythological figure Virabhadra, an incarnation of the god Shiva’s rage in Hindu tradition [1].

 Here are the steps to perform the three main types of Virabhadrasana (Warrior Poses) in yoga: